Harvard-REACT/WSR-Toolbox/README.md

 1. The core C++ library: [WSR-Toolbox-cpp](https://github.com/Harvard-REACT/WSR-Toolbox-cpp).
 2. Intel 5300 modified wifi driver and firmware : [WSR-WifiDriver](https://github.com/Harvard-REACT/WSR-WifiDriver)
 3. Supplementary tool: [WSR-Toolbox-linux-80211n-csitool-supplementary](https://github.com/Harvard-REACT/WSR-Toolbox-linux-80211n-csitool-supplementary)

-The wifidriver and supplementary tool repositories are a modified version of code released as part [Linux 802.11n CSI Tool](http://dhalperi.github.io/linux-80211n-csitool/).
-A detailed explanation of design decision behind the modifications (i.e support for channel reprocity, handling packet collision) can be found in the publication [**Toolbox  Release:  A  WiFi-Based  Relative  Bearing  Sensor  for  Robotics**]()

 ### Workflow diagram for using with multiple robots